 Cultivars and their differences

-Grandiflora (Hydrangea paniculata 'Grandiflora'): Very large shrub, 10 to 20 feet high and 10 to 15 feet wide.
+Grandiflora panicled hydrangea (Hydrangea paniculata 'Grandiflora'): A very large shrub, 10 to 20 feet high and 10 to 15 feet wide.
 White flowers are densely packed into rounded clusters that can be so heavy they weigh down branches.
 Prune and thin plant periodically to 5 to 10 primary shoots.
-Often referred to as the PeeGee hydrangea (for the initials of paniculata 'Grandiflora').
+An old-fashioned cultivar often referred to as the PeeGee hydrangea (for the initials of paniculata 'Grandiflora').
 PeeGee is often used to refer to the species, but it actually refers only to this cultivar.

-Limelight (Hydrangea paniculata 'Limelight'): Mounded form, more compact than species, 6 to 8 feet high and wide.
+Limelight panicled hydrangea (Hydrangea paniculata 'Limelight'): Mounded form, more compact than species, 6 to 8 feet high and wide.
 In July, creamy white rounded flower clusters, up to 8 inches across, emerge on strong, upright stems.
-As flower clusters mature, their color changes from creamy white to lime-green, rosy pink in fall and beige in winter.
+As flower clusters mature, their color changes from creamy white to lime-green, rosy pink in fall and tan in winter.
 Medium-green leaves turn various shades of red in fall.

-Little Lamb (Hydrangea paniculata 'Little Lamb'): A compact variety, 4 to 6 feet high and wide.
+Little Lamb panicled hydrangea (Hydrangea paniculata 'Little Lamb'): A compact variety, 4 to 6 feet high and wide.
 Dense, cone-shaped white clusters of flowers on red twigs appear on upright to arching, stiff stems.

-Pink Diamond: (Hydrangea paniculata 'Pink Diamond'): Upright to rounded shrub, 10 to 15 feet high and 8 to 10 feet wide.
+Pink Diamond panicled hydrangea (Hydrangea paniculata 'Pink Diamond'): Upright to rounded shrub, 10 to 15 feet high and 8 to 10 feet wide.
 Large (8 to 12 inch), cone-shaped flower clusters open in mid- to late summer as creamy-white and then gradually change, starting from the base of the panicle, to a showy dark pink.

-Tardiva (Hydrangea paniculata 'Tardiva'): One of the last hydrangeas to bloom.
+Tardiva panicled hydrangea (Hydrangea paniculata 'Tardiva'): One of the last hydrangeas to bloom.
 Large, upright shrub, 10 to 15 feet high and wide, blooms late, in August and September, with showy, white flowers that turn purplish-pink with age.
-Fast growing
+Fast growing.

 Unique (Hydrangea paniculata 'Unique'): Relatively compact variety, 6 to 10 feet high and wide, has large, creamy-white conical-shaped flower heads on strong stems starting in July.